Legal Online Poker in the US: Can I Play in my State?

 It’s important to note that no website – no matter how well-researched or informed – can be a substitute for advice from a licensed legal professional.

 In early 2023, a number of states considered online poker or igaming-related bills.
 Indiana and Kentucky appeared to be one of the most likely to succeed, but both reverted to a focus on sports betting, leaving online poker and casino games for another year.
-Other states have bills in some stage of consideration as of March 2023, including New Hampshire, Illinois, Rhode Island, and New York.
+New York, Indiana, and Illinois were amont the other states that failed to move bills forward in their respective state legislatures in 2023.

 States with lawmakers educated about igaming understand that it only benefits land-based gambling partners by opening their customer base to new and younger demographics.
 They understand that the cannibalization argument – the one that assumes online gaming will cannibalize revenue from land-based partners – is a false flag that has proven untrue in all states that now have state-regulated online gambling.